-We apply Thornburg’s global generalist orientation in a worldwide search for companies with the ability and willingness to distribute earnings to shareholders.
+We search the globe for companies with the ability and willingness to distribute earnings to shareholders.

 Fixed income plays a supporting role in the portfolio, aiding in income production and potentially muting volatility over time.
 And in the Income Builder portfolio, we don’t limit ourselves to bonds of a particular type or credit quality in the search for the best risk/reward trade-off.
 Bonds have ranged from around 10% today to more than 40% of fund assets.

 Investors tend to focus on current yield, or current income divided by current price.
 While useful, current yield is only a snapshot.
 It can be helpful to look beyond it — to yield on cost, which is annual income divided by the cost of an initial investment — reflecting an investor’s yield on their original purchase.

 If one were to invest a hypothetical $100,000 in a security with a current yield of 5% at purchase, and income grew by 50% over time, the yield on cost of the initial investment would have grown from 5% to 7.5%.

 With both declining price and declining income, an investor can experience a current yield that remains level.
 Similarly, with a rising price and flat income, current yield would decline.
 So as investors choose which vehicles to use for income, it’s important that they understand per-share cash flow (the actual dollar amount of income received per share) as a true measure of income — along with current yield and yield on cost.